Motivesoft/vscode-man-page-syntax/README.md

 When creating a new man page, make sure the `Man Page` language mode is selected and then type `man` into the editor (or `man` followed by the number of the section page being created).
 A list of the available page templates will be displayed.
 Select the relevant one for the page being created - for example, `man1` is a code snippet that provides a template layout for a section 1 man page (user command).

+The following special snippets can also be used:
+- `.copyright` - inserts a copyright comment and prompts to complete
+- `.th` - inserts a title heading with date and prompts to complete
+- `.sh` - inserts a section heading with prompt to complete

 ### Auto Complete
 Certain man formatting commands require a start and end instruction, such as the `.nf`/`.fi` pair.